Dennis Schroder NBA Playoffs Player Props: Lakers vs. Warriors

 - This season, he's put up 8.9% of the Lakers' attempted field goals, as he's averaging 9.8 per contest.

-- Schroder is averaging 3.4 three-point field goal attempts per game this season, which is 8.8% of his team's shots from beyond the arc.

-- Schroder's opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Lakers average the second-most possessions per game with 104.8.

-- Conceding 117.1 points per game, the Warriors are the 21st-ranked team in the league on defense.
+- Defensively, the Warriors are 21st in the league, conceding 117.1 points per game.

-- The Warriors allow 43.3 rebounds per contest, ranking 15th in the league.
+- Conceding 43.3 rebounds per game, the Warriors are the 15th-ranked team in the NBA.

-- The Warriors give up 25.7 assists per contest, 15th-ranked in the NBA.
+- The Warriors are the 15th-ranked squad in the NBA, allowing 25.7 assists per game.

+- In terms of 3-pointers, the Warriors are 23rd in the league, giving up 12.9 makes per contest.

 Dennis Schroder vs. the Warriors